MobiusQuip/hello-world/README.md

 # hello-world

 This is my GitHub.
-There are many better than it, but this one is mine *insert warm fuzzies here*.
+There are many better than it, but this one is mine. *insert warm fuzzies here*